ECOWAS military intervention in the Gambia: Intervention (19–21 January 2017)

 In the early hours of the offensive, clashes took place near the border village of Kanilai, the home town of Yahya Jammeh, between Senegalese and pro-Jammeh MFDC forces, and Senegal reportedly took control of the village.
 Senegal halted its offensive in order to provide a final chance to mediate the crisis, with the invasion planned to proceed at noon on 20 January if Jammeh still refused to relinquish power.

 According to a statement given by the United Nations Refugee Agency on 20 January based on estimates provided by the government of Senegal, around 45,000 people had been displaced and had fled to Senegal, and at least 800 more people had fled to Guinea-Bissau.
 More than 75% of the displaced people arriving in Senegal were children, with the remainder being mostly women.

 Jammeh, however, refused to step down even after the deadline passed.
 The deadline was extended to 16:00 GMT which too he missed.
-Mauritania's President Mohamed Ould Abdel Aziz, President of Guinea Alpha Condé and United Nations' regional chief Mohammed Ibn Chambas tried to persuade him to step down.
+Mauritanian President Mohamed Ould Abdel Aziz, Guinean president Alpha Condé and United Nations' regional chief Mohammed Ibn Chambas tried to persuade him to step down.
 Gambia's army chief General Ousman Badjie meanwhile pledged allegiance to Barrow and stated that the Gambian Army would not fight ECOWAS.
 Barrow and a Senegalese official later stated that Jammeh had agreed to step down.
 Diplomats meanwhile stated that Senegalese troops would remain deployed at the border in case he reneged on the deal.
 A deal was later announced for him to leave the country for exile, and a short time later he announced on state television that he was stepping down.